vpsfreecz/vpsadminos/docs/user-guide/resources.md

 cgroup parameters.
 Since cgroups are hierarchic, but spread into multiple subsystems, *osctld* provides a concept of unified *groups*.
-These groups are defined once using *osctl*, but they are created in all cgroup subsystems, so every subsystem has the same hierarchy.
+These groups are defined once using *osctl*, but they are created in all cgroup subsystems, so each subsystem has the same hierarchy.
 Every container belongs to one of the groups.

 There are always two groups present: the *root* group and the *default* group.
 The *root* group is the parent of all groups, it's called `/`.
 The *default* group is where new containers are put, unless a different group is specified.
 Its name is `/default`.

 cgroup parameters can be configured both for groups and containers.
-This let's you put several containers into one group and set shared limits, or limit entire group hierarchies.
+This lets you to put several containers into one group and set shared limits, or limit entire group hierarchies.

 Groups are managed by `osctl group` commands: